Independence Township, Washington County, Pennsylvania: History

 Independence Township was originally a part of Hopewell Township for the first almost seventy-five years from the formation of Hopewell in 1781.
 A petition was presented to the Court of Quarter Sessions in November 1854, requesting a division of the Hopewell Township.
 "The court appointed as viewers Lysander Patterson, John Cole, Esq., and William Gillespie.
 The matter was continued from term to term until February sessions of 1856, when the court ordered the division and the erection of a new township, to be called Independence, elections to be held at the house of William White. in the village of Independence."

 The Isaac Manchester House was listed on the National Register of Historic Places in 1975.

 Geography

 According to the United States Census Bureau, the township has a total area of 25.8 sqmi, of which, 25.8 sqmi of it is land and 0.04% is water.
 Independence is one of the townships lying on the western border of Washington County.
 Its northern boundary is the stream Cross Creek, which separates it from the townships of Cross Creek and Jefferson.
 On the east it is bounded by Hopewell Township; on the south by Donegal, from which it is separated by Buffalo Creek.
 Its western boundary is the State of West Virginia.
 The two creeks above mentioned (Cross and Buffalo), forming respectively the north and south boundaries of Independence, are the only streams of any size or importance belonging to the township.
+The township contains part of the census-designated place Avella.